-Pain and stress can leave a child breathing faster and shallower, or even holding his or her breath — all of which can actually keep the stress response going and heighten the intensity of pain.
+Pain and stress can leave a child breathing faster and shallower, or even holding their breath — all of which can keep the stress response going and heighten the intensity of pain.
 Paying attention to breathing can help calm the mind.

 - Step 1.
 Sit or lie comfortably and put one hand on your stomach, the other on your chest.

 - Step 2.
-Close your eyes and try to relax all of your muscles, one by one, from the tips of your toes to the top of your head.
-Don't forget to relax the muscles in your face, neck, and jaw; you may be storing a lot of tension there.
+Close your eyes and try to relax all your muscles, one by one, from the tips of your toes to the top of your head.
+Don't forget to relax the muscles in your face, neck, and jaw.
+You may be storing a lot of tension there.